Comedy and Music - A Hilarious Duet!

 Peter Schikele and P.D.Q.
 Bach

-Peter Schickele, Born July 17, 1935 is an American composer, music educator and parodist best known for his comedy and music which features his music through a fictional character known as P.D.Q.
+Peter Schickele, Born July 17, 1935 is an American composer, music educator and parodist best known for his comedy and music featuring a fictional character known as P.D.Q.
 Bach.

 Schickele was born in Ames, Iowa to immigrant parents.
-Peter studied composition with Sigvald Thompson at a very early age.
+Peter studied composition with Sigvald Thompson.
 He attended Swarthmore College in North Dakota, graduating in 1957 with a degree in music.
-He later attended and graduated from Juilliard School of Music with a degree in musical composition.
+He later attended and graduated from Juilliard School of Music with a degree in music composition.

-During his early years, Peter wrote for a number of folk musicians in the 1960s most notable was Joan Baez.
+During his early years, (1960’s) Peter wrote for a number of folk musicians, most notable was Joan Baez.
 While perusing his degrees, he became an accomplished bassoonist which would serve him well later in his career.

 In the early 1970s, Peter teamed up with conductor Jorge Mester to present a humorous concert, which later became an annual event at Juilliard.
-These concerts became so popular that the P. D. Q. Bach career was now a huge success and eventually was contracted to move these performances to the Avery Fisher Hall in Lincoln Center.
+These concerts became so popular that the P. D. Q. Bach career was now a huge success.
+Schickele was eventually contracted to move these performances to the Avery Fisher Hall in Lincoln Center.